-EATs may be transmitted by any protocol.
+EATs may be transmitted by any protocol the same as CWTs and JWTs.
 For example, they might be added in extension fields of other protocols, bundled into an HTTP header, or just transmitted as files.
 This flexibility is intentional to allow broader adoption.
 This flexibility is possible because EAT's are self-secured with signing (and possibly additionally with encryption and anti-replay).
 The transmission protocol is not required to fulfill any additional security requirements.

 For certain devices, a direct connection may not exist between the EAT-producing device and the Relying Party.
 In such cases, the EAT should be protected against malicious access.
-The use of COSE allows for signing and encryption of the EAT.
-Therefore even if the EAT is conveyed through intermediaries between the device and Relying Party, such intermediaries cannot easily modify the EAT payload or alter the signature.
+The use of COSE and JOSE allows for signing and encryption of the EAT.
+Therefore, even if the EAT is conveyed through intermediaries between the device and Relying Party, such intermediaries cannot easily modify the EAT payload or alter the signature.